Getting Directions is an ongoing story about what makes someone who they are.

 Major emergency surgery – six hours.
 For the next 72 hours the main question was whether to switch the life-support machine off.
 Then it became clear I would live but no-one was sure if I’d come out of the coma I was in.
 A month and plenty of set-backs later, no-one was sure what I’d be like – physically or mentally – as I began to gain consciousness.
 Two weeks later, no-one was sure what would happen next.

-Late autumn I came home from hospital.
+Weeks in a rehab ward.
+Eventually I came home from hospital.
 I was damaged but, supported by incredible love and care, I was just about functioning.
 I started to try to make sense of it all.

 Come the new year I started looking back to get directions.

 That was odd for me.
 Up until then, all my life I’d always, deliberately, kept my focus on what’s ahead.
 But I needed to find my way again.

 I was looking for what I had been, up until the accident, and I was looking for what had made me that person.

 I’m still looking.

 Only recently, I realised that absolutely everything I think now is being remembered and understood through my damaged, distorted prism.